apentecoste/DC-GAN/README.md

-We recommend to use a GPU to run the models if you don't want the training to take forever
+We recommend you to use GPU to run the codes, we personnally used google-colab's free GPUs.

 Arthur Pentecoste & Paul-Emile Gras